toponteam/TopOn-Unity-Demo-test/doc/TopOn-Unity3D-Integration.md

 <h2 id='9'>9.
 On Splash Ad</h2>

-It's highly recommended that splash ad should be integrated directly using native API(Objective-C/Java) in Xcode/Android Studio instead of C# script in Unity3D.
+It's highly recommended that splash ad should be integrated directly using native API(Objective-C/Java) in Xcode/Android Studio instead of using C# script in Unity3D.
 The reason for doing this is that splash ad should be loaded&shown as soon as the app finishes launching.
-If you integrate splash in Unity3D using C#, it can't load&show ad until Unity game engine has been launched, which happens after the app finishes launch and takes much more time.
+If you integrate splash in Unity3D using C#, it can't load&show ad until Unity game engine has been launched, which happens after the app finishes launching and thus takes much more time.
 For more infomation on how to integrate splash using Objective-C/Java, please refer to [iOS Integration Guide](https://github.com/anythinkteam/demo_ios/blob/master/iOS_Doc_EN/iOS_Integration_Guide.md) & [Android Integration Guide](https://github.com/anythinkteam/demo_android/blob/master/en/Android_Integration_Document_For_TopOn_SDK.md).